 The role for bioenergy in decarbonising the UK energy system

-The recently updated Clockwork and Patchwork scenarios, two plausible pathways for the UK to meet its 2050 climate targets cost-effectively, identified bioenergy as economically important to a low carbon transition.
+The ‘Options, Choices, Actions’ report identified bioenergy as economically important to a low carbon transition.
 This transition can happen without large scale bioenergy but it will be more expensive (potentially up to £200bn).

 ‘The role for bioenergy in decarbonising the UK energy system’ report found:

 - BECCS delivers negative emissions by using biomass to generate energy, capturing the CO2 emissions from combustion and permanently holding them in geological storage.

 - Producing electricity or hydrogen using BECCS technologies can maximise the potential percentage of CO2 that could be captured.

 - BECCS becomes increasingly important to achieve Net Zero carbon emission targets.
 Without negative emissions, achieving a target will require the prohibition of certain industrial activities and lifestyle choices or the reliance on imported carbon credits from other countries.

 - Potential for up to 1.4 Mha of second-generation crops to be planted without detriment to current levels of food production.